-John Tann safes are very well built, this one is small and very square.
+John Tann safes are very well built, the lock mechanism must weigh 20kg alone.
+This one is small and very square.
 Having a decorative trim on the front makes the safe stand out from others.
 Being small this safe has no drawer inside.
-We can add a glass shelf if required.
+The bolt on the lock is stamped 5:9:45, so date manufacture is 1945.

 History: John Tann safes have a storied history rooted in London’s early industrial era and the rise of modern security needs.
 The company traces its origins to Edward Tann, who began making iron chests in Crown Street, Moorfields, London, in 1790.
 By 1814, Edward and his son established a manufactory at 1 Hope Street, Hackney, marking a significant step in the family’s safemaking legacy.